 5. BEGIN YOUR ALIGNMENT NOW

 Your organisation can align for growth in the next decade and beyond by becoming “partners” with government agencies.
-And the number one criteria for this is being committed to improving and enhancing your product and service quality capability continuously.
+And the number one criteria for this is management’s commitment to improving and enhancing product/service quality and capability continuously.

 “Appointed Training Organisations (ATOs) under the WSQ Framework are required to have strong and sound pedagogical knowledge and instructional design capability, and have the capacity to continually develop progressive adult training courses.”
 MOM’s Media Release (18 Jan 2017)

-To find out how to go about installing your CIR, ISO or an integrated system professionally, please:
+To find out how to go about installing your WSQ, ISO or an integrated system professionally, please: